jzelek/ASK-BIM-Local/README_DGX.md

 # **ASK-BIM: Building Information Tool**
 A tool designed to process natural language user queries about buildings using SPARQL queries on an IFC-based Knowledge Graph.
 This repo modifies the original ASK-BIM to allow it to work with local models instead of the original OpenAI setup.
 It also provides a systematic approach to handle IFC files of any name.

+These instructions are specifically for the NVIDIA DGX Spark.

 ---

 ## IFC to LBD Graph Conversion Process